Agoric/documentation/main/glossary/README.md

 To participate in a contract instance, one must hold an invitation to do so.
 Contracts often return a creator invitation on their instantiation, in case the contract instantiator wants to immediately participate.
 Otherwise, the contract instance must create any additional invitations.
-These, or any invitation held by a party, can be distributed via any means the holder wishes.
-An invitation could be emailed directly to a friend, posted on a bulletin board, etc. When you receive an invitation, you should validate it via the [InvitationIssuer](#invitationissuer).
+These, or any invitation held by a party, are distributed by sending it to someone's wallet.
+When you receive an invitation, you should validate it via the [InvitationIssuer](#invitationissuer).
 Note that the invitation is a special case of [`Payment`](#payment), and so is associated with a specific [`Issuer`](#issuer).